One of the things that frustrates some of my clients is insist on “What exactly did he/she say, when, why and how did he/she say it?”

-Failure to listen to the emotions behind the words means that many subtle underlying issues and many opportunities for a true emotional connection are missed.
+Failure to listen to the emotions behind the words means that many subtle underlying issues, and many opportunities for a true emotional connection are missed.

-The better you become at listening to “emotions”, the better you will become at listeing to what is not being verbalized, especially those things that they might be too reluctant to say, or what they definitely don’t want you to know.
+The better you become at listening to “emotions”, the better you will become at listening to what is not being verbalized, especially those things that they might be too reluctant to say, or what they definitely don’t want you to know.